EnterStudios/ava/README.md

 We are on the look out for testers, Django/Python developers, documentation folk, graphics wizards, and UX people to help make AVA awesome.
 If you have some spare cycles and want to contribute get stuck in.

 ### Project Status
 This project is under heavy development and should be considered unstable.
-A stable release should be expected in August 2015.
 Please use the mailing list or issues tracker to report issues.

 ### What is AVA?
 Information security is often misunderstood.
 Most people believe that if you throw enough gadgets at an organisation you will mitigate any potential vulnerability.
 Technology is only a fraction of the picture.